PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

 Clusters within the Enrichment Map represent similar biological processes and themes.
 In order to better summarize the Enrichment map we want to be able to annotate each of these clusters with the main theme associated with it.
 To do this we use the [AutoAnnotate](http://apps.cytoscape.org/apps/autoannotate){:target="_blank"} app to help us summarize the network and its themes.
 AutoAnnotate first clusters the network and then uses [WordCloud](http://apps.cytoscape.org/apps/wordcloud){:target="_blank"} to calculate the most frequent words present in each cluster node labels in efforts to highlight commonalities between the nodes in the cluster.

 **i.
-Separating gene sets in each classes**
+Separating gene sets in each class**

   In the main window graph, let us spatially separate the gene sets enriched in each class so that when we go to add labels, they are readily distinguishable.

-  We will select the BrCa group in red and drag the entire group over to separate it from the HD group in blue.
+  We will select the BrCa group in red and drag the entire group over to the right separate it from the HD group in blue.
 To do this, Highlight the class by creating a column filter for nodes with a positive NES:

   - 'Control Panel' tab for 'Select'
     - Click '+' to add a filter
       - Select 'Column Filter' from the drop-down
     - 'Choose column....' drop-down
       - Select 'Node:EM1_NES_dataset1'
-      - Enter range to include only negative values
+      - Enter range to include only positive values

   Figure 9 shows the selected nodes in yellow representing the gene sets enriched in BrCa.
-Drag the entire group away the unselected gene sets.
+Drag the entire group to the right of the unselected gene sets.

   ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_9 }}){: .img-responsive }
   <div class="figure-legend well well-lg text-justify">